 In the end, you don’t really need any fancy gadgets to make your own tortillas (although a griddle is awfully nice).
 Maybe a rolling pin – this one is shaped like mine and is currently the least expensive on Amazon, but this one got better reviews.

 A griddle speeds things up, but 2 pans would do just fine as well.

 Now that you know what is fastest, easiest and tastes the best I’ve got another tip for you!
 Teach your kids to make tortillas.
 That’s right.
 Kids as young as seven years old are very capable of making the dough, rolling the tortillas AND cooking them on the stove.
 My kids are pros at making tortillas.
 They actually love helping.

-Disclosure: There are affiliate links in this post to Amazon, Heavenly Homemakers and Tropical Traditions from which I will earn some commission if you make a purchase.
+Disclosure: There are affiliate links in this post to Amazon, Heavenly Homemakers and others from which I will earn some commission if you make a purchase.
 See my full disclosure statement here.